 Techniques To Avoid While Clay Barring

 Using a clay bar on one’s vehicle is an effective method of removing contaminants from the surface.
 However, there are certain techniques that should be avoided while clay barring in order to ensure the paint remains unscathed.
 To begin with, it’s important to never apply too much pressure when clay barring.
 This could cause scratches in the paint and mar its appearance.
-It’s also crucial to only move the clay bar in one direction.
-Going back and forth can cause further damage to the surface of the car and make it more difficult to remove contaminants.
+It’s also crucial to only move the clay bar in straight lines.
+Going in circles can cause difficult to remove damage to the surface of the car and make it more difficult to remove contaminants in the future.

-In addition, it is important not to use water while working with a clay bar as this will reduce its effectiveness.
+In addition, it is important not to use only water while working with a clay bar as this will reduce its effectiveness, a clay bar needs proper lubricant to work the best and leave behind no marring.
 It is also important not to drop or mishandle the clay bar as this can cause dirt and debris to accumulate on it, which could then be transferred onto the car’s surface during application.
 In other words, keep the clay bar clean as you work with it.
+If you drop the clay bar, discard it immediately, do not use it again on paint, ever.

 Overall, understanding what techniques should be avoided while clay barring is key for achieving successful results that leave your car looking great.
-Just remember: never apply too much pressure, move in one direction only, don’t use water, and keep your clay bar clean!
+Just remember: never apply too much pressure, move in one direction only, use the proper clay lubricant, and keep your clay bar clean!

 Cleaning And Maintenance After Clay Barring